875441459/Design_DMA/README.md

     Arrays," 2018 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2018, pp. 506-510, doi:
     10.1109/ICASSP.2018.8461297.

+[3].
+ZHAO, Xudong, et al. On the Design of 3D Steerable Beamformers with
+    Uniform Concentric Circular Microphone Arrays.
+IEEE/ACM Transactions on Audio, Speech, and Language Processing, 2021.

 To be continued